Making your interview dynamic

 client_is_overpaid_person = filing_for == 'self'

-The snippet above will recalculate the value of client_is_overpaid_person
+The snippet above will recalculate the value of client_is_overpaid_person if

-the user ever changes the value of filing_for
+the user ever changes the value of filing_for.

 Use the attachment block or template file for display-only logic